16348104/training-lecture/database/intro.md

 8. SQL ` ['siːkwəl]`

   - SQL is not a proprietary language used by specific database vendors.
-Almost every major DBMS supports SQL, so learning this one language enables you to interact with just about every database you'll run into.
+Almost every major RDBMS supports SQL, so learning this one language enables you to interact with just about every database you'll run into.

   - SQL is easy to learn.
 The statements are all made up of descriptive English words, and there aren't that many of them.